This article was first published on August the 27th 2018.

 Total: 136 CHF (around US $138)

-Once we were clear on the latest points.
-We were ready to build our open wardrobe DIY.
+Once we were clear on these points.
+We were ready to build it.

 1.The wardrobe rack :

-- Screw the 2 rods holders for the curtain on the board.
+- Screw the two rods holders for the curtain on the board.
 Since it comes on top of the board, it was easier for us to do this first.
 We had to take into account the length of the tip of the rod to make sure it would fit.
-Also we purposely didn’t wanted the curtain to be as long as the board.
-Simply because I didn’t needed that much hanging space for my capsule wardrobe.
+Also, we purposely didn’t want the curtain to be as long as the board.
+Simply because I didn’t need that much hanging space for my capsule wardrobe.

 - Decide how you are going to distribute your brackets on the board.